-General Plan Policy Project Consistency connectivity between Horsethief Canyon Road and Bolo Court.
-HC 19.3: Promote pedestrian and bicycle access to parks and open space through infrastructure Not Applicable.
+General Plan Policy Project Consistency HC 19.3: Promote pedestrian and bicycle access to parks and open space through infrastructure Not Applicable.
 Policy HC 19.3 provides direction to County investments, education and improvements. staff and decision makers and is not applicable to the proposed Project.
 HC 19.4: Promote the preparation of a pedestrian network plan that allows for safe travel between Consistent.
-The Project accommodates an 8-foot-wide all areas and destinations of the community to include as feasible shade structures, street furniture, Community Trail along Street "A," which would accommodate signage, and exercise areas such as par courses. pedestrian and trail connectivity between Horsethief Canyon Road and Bolo Court.
+Proposed SP 239A1 includes a pedestrian circulation all areas and destinations of the community to include as feasible shade structures, street furniture, plan that incorporates meandering trails, sidewalks, and other signage, and exercise areas such as par courses. pedestrian access throughout the proposed community.
 HC 19.5: Paseos, pedestrian and bicycle paths should be provided between residential structures Consistent.
-The Project accommodates an 8-foot-wide and nonresidential structures.
-Community Trail along Street "A," which would accommodate pedestrian and trail connectivity between Horsethief Canyon Road and Bolo Court.
+Proposed SP 239A1 includes a pedestrian circulation and nonresidential structures. plan that incorporates meandering trails, sidewalks, and other pedestrian access throughout the proposed community.
 Additionally, residential uses are not proposed as part of the Project.
 HC 19.6: Plan for a system of local trails that enhances recreational opportunities and connects Not Applicable.
 Policy HC 19.6 provides direction to County with regional trails. staff and decision makers and is not applicable to the proposed Project.
 HC 19.7: Incorporate open space, community greenbelt separators, and recreational amenities into Consistent.
-The Project includes 38.6 acres of proposed open development areas in order to enhance recreational opportunities and community aesthetics to space areas.
-Additionally, the Project accommodates an 8-footimprove the quality of life. wide Community Trail along Street "A," which would accommodate pedestrian and trail connectivity between Horsethief Canyon Road and Bolo Court.
+The Project includes 99.7 acres of proposed open development areas in order to enhance recreational opportunities and community aesthetics to space areas.
+Additionally, proposed SP 239A1 includes a improve the quality of life. pedestrian circulation plan that incorporates meandering trails, sidewalks, and other pedestrian access throughout the proposed community.
 HC 19.8: Paseos and pedestrian/bicycle connections should be provided between the highest Not Applicable.
-No high-density residential uses are proposed as density residential uses and those nonresidential uses so that the local population can safely part of the Project, and no such uses occur in the Project vicinity. connect with ease.
+No high density residential uses are proposed as density residential uses and those nonresidential uses so that the local population can safely part of the Project, and no such uses occur in the Project vicinity. connect with ease.
 Alternative transportation mode connections should also be provided to the public facilities in the vicinity, including schools, libraries, and community facilities.
 HC 19-9: Pursue joint use agreements with school districts for park and recreational facility use, Not Applicable.
 Policy HC 19.9 provides direction to County especially when access to comparable public facilitates is not available. staff and decision makers and is not applicable to the proposed Project.
 HC 20.1: New development should provide for public services including but not limited to solar Consistent.
 Riverside County would review future implementing street lighting, shading structures at bus stops, other supporting infrastructure, and extension of developments (e.g., plot plans) for compliance with this policy. trash and recyclables pickup routes.
 HC 20.2: New development should promote convenient internal pedestrian circulation among land Consistent.
-The Project accommodates an 8-foot-wide uses (existing and proposed) within each neighborhood and connecting with existing adjacent Community Trail along Street "A," which would accommodate
+Proposed SP 239A1 includes a pedestrian circulation uses (existing and proposed) within each neighborhood and connecting with existing adjacent plan that incorporates meandering trails, sidewalks, and other developed areas, and as applicable consistent with the Southern California Association of pedestrian access throughout the proposed community.
+Governments Regional Transportation Plan/Sustainable Communities Strategy, and amendments

-Table 1 Project Consistency with Riverside County General Plan Policies
+Table 1 Project Consistency with Riverside County General Plan Policies --------- ---